 The adult neuropsychology and pediatric neuropsychology clinics typically offer 2-year postdoctoral fellowships in clinical neuropsychology through the APPCN Match process.

-Interns completing the pediatric autism and neurodevelopmental Disorders track will be strongly encouraged to complete a 1-year postdoctoral fellowship in Autism and Neurodevelopment at the Thompson Center, pending positive performance reviews.
+Interns completing the Pediatric Autism and Neurodevelopment track will be strongly encouraged to complete a 1-year postdoctoral fellowship in Autism and Neurodevelopment at the Thompson Center, pending positive performance reviews.